aravinthraj98/aravinthraj98/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on real time application using react
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning sequelizer in node
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on react projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with redux
-- 💬 Ask me about ...
+- 💬 Ask me about error in react
-- 📫 How to reach me: ...
+- 📫 How to reach me: aravinth799902@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->